 - stuffed animal or doll

 - headlamp or small flashlight (NO other electronics, please)

 in a small backpack

-- snacks for two days; all other meals are provided*
+- snacks for THREE days; all other meals are provided*

 - wide-mouthed water bottle (plastic and full)

 - hat with visor (very important for the sun)

 - lip protection with SPF